OwOBots/Hourly-Ryou-Bot/README.md

 ## Setup

 To use the script, you will need to set up a `.env` file containing your API keys and tokens for Gelbooru and Twitter.
 You can use the `.env.sample` file as a template for your own `.env` file.

-## Tags
+## Configuration File

+Docs are in the  `config.ini`

 To change tags open config.ini and change `tags`

 To **exclude** tags open config.ini and change `exclude_tags`

+## Running

-To run the script, simply run: python memefolderbot.py
+To run the script, simply run:
+`python memefolderbot.py`

 The script will post a random image from Gelbooru to your Twitter account at regular intervals.
-You can adjust the interval by changing the value of `time.sleep()` in the `tweet()` function.
+You can adjust the interval by changing the value of `time2post` in `config.ini`

 ## License

 This script is licensed under the [MIT License](LICENSE).

 ## Credits

 [Codeium](https://codeium.com/): An AI-powered coding toolkit that includes Autocomplete and Search features that helped me overcome the challenges that were making me feel overwhelmed and suicidal while coding.

 [requests](https://github.com/psf/requests): A Python library for making HTTP requests.
 This library was used to download images from the internet.